 Fixed deposits (FDs) have long been a popular investment option for many investors, particularly senior citizens.
-This is because FDs are fixed investment tools and are not affected by market forces.
-They provide a steady rate of returns and the risk of losing your capital is reduced to a great extent as well.
+It is because FDs are fixed investment tools and are not affected by market forces.
+They provide a steady rate of returns, and the risk of losing your capital is also reduced to a great extent.

 However, the steady returns from FDs mean that they are taxable.
 The income from your FDs is added to the rest of your income under the heading ‘Income from Other Sources’ and is taxed at the same rate.
 Banks deduct the ‘tax deducted from source’ (TDS) for the interests on FDs when it is accrued.

 How is income tax on FD interest rate calculated?

 As mentioned, you have to add your interest earned to your total income and calculate your tax liability.
 You can match that with the yearly TDS deduction that your bank makes.
 Even if it hasn’t been deducted, you need to pay tax on your total income that includes your interest earned.

 Remember, it is recommended to pay tax on the interest earned yearly.
 If you wait till the maturity of your FD to pay your taxes, you may have to pay higher taxes.
 Your Form 26AS will contain all the details of the TDS deducted on any of your sources of income.

 To understand the calculation better, consider the following example: